Enhancing confidence and creativity through fostering ambition, independence and individuality.

 Subject Policies & Guidance

-What do the progression in skills for Music look like?
+What do the progression of substantive and disciplinary knowledge in Music look like at Bolsover?

 Assessment in Music